Is LeafByte right for me?

 What devices does this app work on?

 LeafByte is available on the App Store for Apple devices that run iOS (e.g. iPhones and iPads, but not MacBooks) with iOS version 9 and above.
 (The UX is optimized for iPhone 5 and later, but LeafByte also works on iPhone 3 and 4 and iPads.)
-We are currently in the process of developing an Android version.
+As of June 2024, we are actively in the process of developing an Android version.
 If you would like to be emailed when the Android version is released let us know.

 Does this work for all different leaf shapes?